ralphwetzel/node-red-systeminformation/README.md

 }
 ```

-> The dynamic mode my be used in addition & parallel to a static configuration, as shown in the provided example.
+> The dynamic mode may be used in addition & parallel to a static configuration, as shown in the provided example.